 Australia: The Land Where Time Began

-In his book1 Bill Gammage uses a variety of sources (1500 in the selective bibliography) in support of his proposal that prior to European settlement the entire land surface of Australia was managed as though it was a single giant estate, that the Australia of 1788 was made by the Aborigines.
+In his book1 Bill Gammage uses a variety of sources (1500 in the selective bibliography) in support of his proposal that prior to European settlement the entire land surface of Australia was managed as though it was a single giant estate, that the Australia of 1788 was made by the Aboriginal People.
 The entire population of the continent did their bit on a local scale to maintain the productivity of the land at a maximum, given the extremely erratic climate and in many places the varying degrees of aridity, and the extremely impoverished soils over most of the land.
 He has gathered many written reports of Europeans, including Captain Cook, who personally witnessed many parts of the country before if was affected by the spread of colonisation.
 He also has included paintings, sketches and photos of various areas as they were when first encountered by the colonists (or invaders, depending on whether your choice of weapon was a gun or spear).

 At many places in Australia travellers in the early times after European settlement described the unexpected and unexplained scenes they found as having the appearance of a "gentleman's park".
 Those cited in the book are: